emfcamp/Website/templates/volunteer/training/bar/bar-tasks.md

 ## Restocking the Fridge
 Restocking is often easier in pairs.
 Write down what product you need and collect it from the fridge.

-!!! danger "Don't injury your back"
+!!! danger "Don't injure your back"
 	Don’t be a hero, save your back and an injury.

 	Use a trolley or avoid carrying more than 1 large or 2 small boxes at a time.